ToshieCosed/UnderMine.Modding/README.md

 At the moment we have to patch the UnderMine.dll directly by opening and editing it and injecting references by hand.
 However -- A patcher known as Xdelta with binary diff files on Windows works great.

+Instructions to use the diff file are as follows:

+Put UnderMine.dll into the Patching folder, and then run the .bat file called PatchUnderMine.bat, the patch file is provided for you and this will generate a new file called UnderMine_Patched.dll To make a diff backup of the UnderMine_Patched file run the .bat file called GenerateUnderMinePatch.bat

+The folder known as patching will be included, but you will have to provide your own UnderMine.dll

+Full Use Instructions:
+Once you've built everything, Copy all the dll's you built except your SpeedMod.dll into the Managed Folder of the UnderMine root directory it should be something like: 'UnderMine\UnderMine_Data\Managed'.

+DONT FORGET, if your mod/s don't load it means you either didn't patch UnderMine.dll properly, replace UnderMine.dll properly, or rename UnderMine_Patched.dll to UnderMine.dll or it could mean that the patcher didn't work, you'll have to try again.
+If a mods folder was not generated in your 'UnderMine\UnderMine_Data' directory, try restarting the game again.

 Remember to follow these instructions carefully, and always keep track of what you are naming your files/folders.

 Happy Modding.